Looking to plan a PAC Baby Bottle donation drive at your church, school or with a community group?

 How does the event work?

-We try to make the program as turnkey as possible: Step one: Fill out the website form to request a Baby Bottle event date.
+We try to make the program as turnkey as possible: Step one: Fill out the website form below to request a Baby Bottle event date.

 Step two: Once a date is agreed upon, download the promotional materials from our web page and customize what you need for your organization.
 Bulletin announcement copy, fliers and visual elements are available for you to publish in your church bulletin or organization newsletter.
 We recommend promoting the event at least three weeks prior to the distribution date.